matloff/regtools/README.md

 data(peDumms)
 pe1 <- peDumms[c('age','educ.14','educ.16','sex.1','wageinc','wkswrkd')]
 lmout <- lm(wageinc ~ .,data=pe1)
-xd <- preprocessx(pe1[,-5],10)  # prep for k-NN, k = 10
+xd <- preprocessx(pe1[,-5],10)  # prep for k-NN, k <= 10
 knnout <- knnest(pe1$wageinc,xd,10)
 parvsnonparplot(lmout,knnout)
 ```

 ![result](inst/images/ParVsNonpar.png)

-The fit assessment techniques in **regtools** gauge the fit of
-parametric models by comparing to nonparametric ones.
-Since the latter
-are free of model bias, they are very useful in assessing the parametric
-models.

 There is quite a bit suggested in this picture:

-* There seems to be some overfitting near the low end, and underfitting at
+* There seems to be some overfitting near the low end, and quite
-the high end.
+substantial underfitting at the high end.

 * There are intriguing "streaks" or "tails" of points, suggesting the
-possible existence of important subpopulations.
+  possible existence of small but important subpopulations.
+Moreover,
+one can imagine seeing two separate large subpopulations

 * There appear to be a number of people with 0 wage income.
 Depending on
 the goals of our analysis, we might consider removing them.